kcd83/Quickstart-Docker-tutorial/README.md

 ## Run a container from an image

-In this section we learn how to run and existing container, when finished you should understand what this does: `docker container run --rm -d --name myweb -p 9000:80 nginx`
+In this section we learn how to run an existing container, when finished you should understand what the following command does: `docker container run --rm -d --name myweb -p 9000:80 nginx`

 Get the popular webserver nginx ("engine X").
 This is the latest official image from: https://hub.docker.com/_/nginx/